koendv/hyp2mat/README.txt

+hyp2mat converts Hyperlynx files to matlab for simulation.

 Importing a HyperLynx file in openEMS occurs in two steps:

  1. the HyperLynx file is translated into a matlab function (hyp2mat)
  2. the generated matlab function is executed.